microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/00-Pre-Reqs.md

 ![AVD Architecture](../Images/00-azure-virtual-desktop-architecture.png)

-For this MiniHack we simplify the deployment down to Azure AD joined sessionhosts only so there are no dependencies on Domain Controllers.
+For this MicroHack we simplify the deployment down to Azure AD joined sessionhosts only so there are no dependencies on Domain Controllers.

 The architecture will be like